nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario**:
 1. Hiring Manager enters the command with the candidate's name and job title.
-2. The system changes the candidate's status to either "hired" or "rejected."
+2. HiredFiredPro changes the candidate's status to either "hired" or "rejected."

-3. The system displays a success message.
+    Use case ends.

 **Extensions**:
 - 2a.
-The specified candidate does not exist: The system displays an error message.
+The specified candidate does not exist
+  - 2a1.
+HiredFiredPro displays an error message.

+    Use case ends.

 - 2b.
-The candidate is already marked with the specified status: The system displays an error message.
+The candidate is already marked with the specified status
+  - 2b1.
+HiredFiredPro displays an error message.

+    Use case ends.

 **Command Example**:
 `hire n/John Doe j/Software Engineer`
 `reject n/Jane Smith j/Data Analyst`

-Use case ends.

 ### Non-Functional Requirements